elloo/terminal_app/README.md

 - As Ewe Lin, I want to mark down the days I stick to a habit so that I can track my progress in #100DaysofCode
 - As Ewe Lin, I want to be able to delete past entries so that I can make mistakes
-- As Shun, I want to be able to change / update entries for previous days so that I can make marks irregularly.
+- As Ewe Lin, I want to be able to change / update entries for previous days so that I can make marks irregularly.
-- As Shun, I want to be able to view all entries so that I can gain an overview of my past behaviour
+- As Ewe Lin, I want to be able to view all entries so that I can gain an overview of my past behaviour

 ## Project Plan & Timeline